Alright, so you’ve heard the term “mastermind” before. But you’re not entirely sure what it’s all about.

 A mastermind is like a really involved advisory board that provides mentorship, accountability, and sometimes a kick in the pants.

 It’s also sort of like having a group of business-oriented best friends who know you and your company extremely well.
+And they truly care about your success.

 These are trusted people who can point out blind spots and be honest with you when you need some tough love.